solidify/azure-devops-backup-tool-docs/restore.md

 ### Manual mapping process overview

 Some resources rely on mapping files being provided, in order to ensure that the tool can locate and refer to all neccessary infrastructure before importing a given resorce.
-The tool does a good job of infering these mappings automatically, but we still need to map the following resources manually:
+The tool does a good job of infering most these mappings automatically, but we still need to map the following resources manually:

 In order to retrieve these files, you can simply publish the **workspace** folder as a pipeline artifact.
 For example, you would put these tasks after your **Azure DevOps Backup Tool: Export** task: